nguyensjsu/sp19-281-whales/TeamHackathonProjectJournal.md

   3. Transaction History
   4. Ability to check the services tied with the clipper application from the location the user accesses it.

+#### Day 4
+Below are the points discussed in a meeting
+1. What database to use for what service with respect to consistency and availability.
+2. Analyze the dependencies of servces.
+3. Schema design